openwpm/OpenWPM/README.md

     `-e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix`.

-Alternatively, it is possible to run jobs as the user _openwpm_ in the container too, but this might cause problems with none headless browers.
+Alternatively, it is possible to run jobs as the user _openwpm_ in the container too, but this might cause problems with the none headless browser.
 It is therefore only recommended for headless crawls.

 ### MacOS GUI applications in Docker